eliasjll/StrassenR/DEVLOG.md

 *   **Goal 2:** Implement a pure R version of Strassen's algorithm, focusing on the recursive logic for the "perfect" case (2^n * 2^n matrices).

 ### Weekly Summary
 *   **Progress:** I implemented the first two core functions in pure R: `naive_multiply` as a simple O(n³) baseline, and `strassen_r` for the recursive logic.
 I tested both against R's built-in `%*%` and confirmed they were correct for small matrices.
 *   **Key Learning:** I asked the AI for help structuring the `strassen_r` function for the simplified case of power-of-two square matrices.
 It gave me a great starting point that laid out the main steps: partitioning the matrices, calculating the 7 products recursively, and then combining the results.
 This was a big help in getting the core logic down.
 *   **Challenges/Blockers:** No major blockers.
 Focusing on the "perfect" case for the Strassen implementation made it much easier to get started without worrying about edge cases like padding.

+### Key GenAI Prompt(s)
+> **Goal 1:** "Can you write a simple R function named `naive_multiply` that takes two matrices, A and B, and multiplies them using three nested for-loops?"

+> **Goal 2:** "I need to write a pure R function for Strassen’s algorithm.
+It should be recursive.
+Can you give me the basic structure, assuming the input matrices A and B are always square and have dimensions that are a power of 2?"

 ---